jennybc/happy-git-with-r/21_usage-existing-project-github-first.Rmd

 We do this in a slightly awkward way, in order to avoid using Git at the command line.
 You won't want to work this way forever, but it's perfectly fine as you're getting started!

 We assume you've got your existing R project isolated in a directory on your computer.
 If that's not already true, make it so.
-Create a directory and marshall all the existing data and R scripts there.
+Create a directory and marshal all the existing data and R scripts there.
 It doesn't really matter where you do this, but note where the project currently lives.

 ## Make a repo on GitHub